 WWRFC vs. Chicago Women’s Rugby

-It all came down to one try this past weekend when WWRFC took on the Chicago Women, and unfortunately, it wasn’t in our favor.
+It all came down to one try October 15 when WWRFC took on the Chicago Women, and unfortunately, it wasn’t in our favor.
 Despite losing 27-22, we held a great back-and-forth battle all game and put up a tremendous effort.

 All the tackling-heavy practices we had in the past few weeks paid off early on in the match, and we were able to stop any gains from Chicago and retain ball possession after our kick-off with intense rucking and beautifully made tackles.
 Chicago had a chance early on to score, but our scrums were overwhelming and our backs had great support on the outside.
 Shortly after, we got the ball wide out of a scrum and wing Felicia Carlson took off running for the first score of the game.
 Good guys up 5-0 with a missed conversion kick.